 How LTI Gets Such a High Link Ratio

-LTI uses a combination of fuzzy logic and “fix and loop” routines to manipulate and repeatedly test headings against authorized headings.
-Depending on the type of heading (personal name, uniform title, topical subject, etc.), unlinked headings go through a cycle of routines designed to make high precision full or partial links to authorized headings.
-Often headings can be validated fully with an authorized heading only after one or more fixes are made to subordinate units.
+LTI compares, validates, and updates library headings by computer programs and fix tables.
+They use a combination of fuzzy logic and “fix and loop” routines to manipulate and repeatedly test headings against authorized access points.
+Depending on the type of heading (personal name, preferred title, topical subject, etc.), unlinked headings go through a cycle of routines designed to make high precision full or partial links to authorized access points.
+Often headings can be validated fully with an authorized access point only after one or more fixes are made to subordinate units.

 Diacritics and special characters are retained in the match key.
 LTI's normalized headings also retain delimiters and subfield codes.
-This permits the construction of programs that check for links with and without all subfields in the heading.
+This assists programs that check for links with and without all subfields in the heading.
 For example, if a personal name heading that contains $c and $d fails to link with an LC authority record, the library's heading is tested for linkage without the subfield $c, and the $d is also checked for permissible variations.
-For example, the birth dates $db.
-1952 and $d1952- are considered equivalent.
+For instance, the birth dates $b.
+1952, $dborn 1952 and $d1952- are all considered equivalent.

 What About Full Manual Review?